baloise/design-system/src/docs/introduction/architecture.md

     <img width=240 src="https://mhartington.io/stenciljs/img/stencil-logo.svg" alt="Stencil Logo" />
 </h3>

 This is not another framework.
 It is a compiler that generates standards-based [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) (more specifically, Custom Elements).
-They can be used without any framework, because there are just [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+They can be used without any framework, because they are just [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

 With Stencil we are able to develop universal, framework and library agnostic UI elements that can be shared among different projects.